guevaraog/osticket-prereqs/README.md

 <br />
 Enable: php_opcache.dll
 <br />
-Refresh the osTicket site in your browse, observe the changes.
+Refresh the osTicket site in your browser, observe the changes.
 </p>
 <br />